SeisComP/seiscomp/doc/base/getting-started.rst

 Supply metadata for networks and stations
 =========================================

-SeisComP requires the metadata from seismic stations for data acquisition and processing.
+|scname| requires the metadata from seismic stations for data acquisition
+and processing.
 The metadata can be obtained from network operators or various other sources in different formats.
 The metadata include, e.g.: